-- e.
-In addition to proactively utilizing an ESG perspective when making decisions for the portfolio, the Fund Manager will also proactively encourage its managers to integrate ESG factors in their analytical processes. - f.
-The College acknowledges that the relevancy of ESG factors will vary by industry and should be applied appropriately to help assess risk and return. - g.
-To monitor exposure to relevant ESG factors, the Fund Manager will work with a specialist third party provider to periodically aggregate exposure across the Fund.
-It is expected that the ESG factors most critical to effective management of the portfolio will evolve over time. - h.
-In order to facilitate the inclusion of ESG factors in management of the Fund, the Fund Manager shall consider in all new investment manager searches at least one option for a best-in-class manager with ESG integrated into its investment strategy. - i.
-The Fund Manager will consider the proxy voting practices of any separate account managers being considered for the Fund and, to the extent any manager's proxy voting policy may be customized, will consult with the Committee in order to enable the Committee to consult the College's Sustainability Council regarding any such proxy voting policy relating to ESG and/or sustainability topics. - j.
-Consistent with the exercise of fiscal prudence and to more fully reflect its liberal arts tradition as a learning community committed to diversity and inclusion, the College seeks to achieve robust diversity within its investment program and through enhanced inclusive investment practices by its Fund Manager.
+- iv.
+Investment in "climate solutions4" as a percentage of the portfolio to 5% by end 2025. - d.
+The availability of emissions data, methodologies for target setting and the means of control vary widely across asset classes.
+It is therefore not practical to set a uniform approach relevant for every asset class.
+The Investment Committee and Fund Manager will use best efforts to utilize industry best practices and a focus on transparency in the measurement of commitments made in this policy. - e.
+Consistent with the exercise of fiscal prudence and to more fully reflect its liberal arts tradition as a learning community committed to diversity and inclusion, the College seeks to achieve robust diversity within its investment program and through enhanced inclusive investment practices by its Fund Manager. - f.
 Accordingly, the Fund Manager will make best efforts to hire diverse investment managers owned or principally led by women and/or people of color.
 Diverse investment managers are defined as firms with 33% or more ownership by women and/or people of color, with special consideration given to majority-owned diverse firms.
 The College will also include in its definition of diverse managers strategies focused on diverse entrepreneurs and/or strategies investing in companies addressing the needs of diverse populations, and it will consider firms or strategies principally led by women and/or people of color.
 The Fund Manager will consider the approach of all Fund investment managers to diversity in its evaluation criteria and ongoing monitoring, prioritizing partnership with managers that demonstrate a commitment to diversity and inclusion in their culture and/or improving their diversity practices over time.